krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-That will also register us the ```@Observed``` aspect.
+That will also register us using the ```@Observed``` aspect.

 And that's it.
 Let's try it out.
-We need to rerun the Spring Boot applications with additional profile:
+We need to rerun the Spring Boot applications with active profiling:

 ```shell
 java -Xms1G -Xmx1G \